NaumanMunir9/Kubernetes-CKAD-CKA/1-Pod-Design/1-ReplicaSets/README.md

 # Now destroy one of the pods - k8s will launch one more pod to match the number of desired replicas
 kubectl delete pod pod/web-5rssf

+# destroy the replicasets with this command
+kubectl delete replicasets.apps web

 ```